Automattic/wp-calypso/docs/testing/testing-overview.md

 They are executed on every push on continuous integration (CircleCI).
 This is why all individual tests need to be blazing fast.
 Please note that network connection is disabled for this configuration.

+Often your changes will affect other parts of the application, so it's a good idea to run all the unit tests locally before checking in.

 _Check also how to write [unit tests](unit-tests.md) and [component tests](component-tests.md)._

 ### Integration tests